DEx12 expressway

 The DEx12 expressway (Drumul expres DEx12), also known as the Pitești–Craiova Expressway (Drumul expres Pitești–Craiova), is a expressway in the south-western part of Romania, previously labelled as A12, when it was considered as a future motorway.
 It connects the cities of Pitești (branching off the A1 motorway), Slatina and Craiova (where it is planned to merge with the also planned A6 motorway), being 121 km long, with an estimated total cost of 1.66 billion euro.

-As of 31 July 2025, the entire Craiova - Pitești segment is in service, totaling 121.1 km.
+As of 31 July 2025, the entire Craiova - Pitești segment is in service, totaling 121.1 km, meaning that the expressway is open on its entire length.